mallond/ANNONI-/README.md

+# "No Code, No Ops: The Future of AI and Automation"
-# Open AI - A Story, of Things That May Become
+## Open AI - A Story, of Things That May Become
 ### Original Art, and Story -- by ANNONI
 December, 29, 2022